Dogwood Lodge - Biloxi Marsh

 Reds love to eat flies in shallow water and often dine close to the boat!
 Sight fish the narrow bayous and shallow ponds for larger reds.

-Biloxi Guided Fishing Facts
+Biloxi Fishing Boats

 Season: The Hopedale area can be fished year-round, with peak fishing during the fall.
 Redfishing championships are held during October.